 Serve shells hot, sprinkled with additional Parmesan cheese, if desired.
 Enjoy!

-Then, I have a few other vegetarian comfort food recipes you might like, too!
+I you enjoyed these Italian Stuffed Shells, I have a few other vegetarian comfort food recipes you’ll enjoy, too!

 What is your favorite fall comfort food?